 Heat oven to 325°F. Line cookie sheets with cooking parchment paper.
 Unwrap dough; cut into 1/4-inch slices.
 On cookie sheets, place slices 1/2 inch apart.

 Bake 18 to 20 minutes or until light golden brown.
 Cool 5 minutes; remove from cookie sheets to cooling racks.
 Recipe courtesy of Betty Crocker!
+I added salt because they really need it!
+They are very flat without it!

 This post may contain affiliate links, which means I get a small commission if you click the link and purchase something, at no additional cost to you.
 See FTC Disclosure, here.